Automattic/vip-block-data-api/README.md

 #### Setup

-The Block Data API integrates with **WP-GraphQL** to provide a GraphQL API as well.
-As a result, it is necessary to have WP-GraphQL installed, to activate the GraphQL API.
+The Block Data API integrates with **WP-GraphQL** to provide a GraphQL API.
+As a result, it is necessary to have WP-GraphQL installed to use the GraphQL interface.
 To do so, follow the instructions mentioned [here](https://www.wpgraphql.com/docs/quick-start#install).

-Once WP-GraphQL has been installed and setup, a new field called `blocksData` will show up under categories that support `ContentNodes` like posts, pages, etc.
+Once WP-GraphQL has been installed and set up, a new field called `blocksData` will show up under categories that support `ContentNodes` like posts, pages, etc.

 #### Usage

-The `blocksData` field would be the field through which block data would be returned under a category that supports it.

 An example of what a query would look like for a post: